 Getting It Right with Solar Panels in San Diego

 If you’re new to the idea of solar power it’s easy to get overwhelmed.
 How many panels do you need?
 When is the best time to get them installed?
 Will you recover the costs of the solar panels when you sell your home?
-The world of solar energy is growing and changing every day — keeping up is easier with some expert advice.
-Before you make any decisions, let’s take a look at some of the basic do’s and don’ts of going solar in Sunny San Diego.
+Before you make any decisions, let’s take a look at some of the basic do’s and don’ts of going solar in Sunny San Diego:

-Do: Consider Getting Panels Installed During the Off-Season
+Do: Consider Getting Panels Installed in the Off-Season

 Solar professionals have a busy season and an off-season, just like any business.
 It’s no surprise that the summer months get people thinking about going solar.
-AC means escalating utility bills and the everpresent sunshine is top of mind.
+Air Conditioning means escalating utility bills and the ever-present sunshine is top of mind.
 If you want to go solar in San Diego, consider getting your panels installed during the off-peak season.

 Not only can you get better discounts if you get solar installed during the off-season, but you’ll get more attention from your solar installers.
 A slower schedule for solar companies means they can spend more time walking you through the process and devoting extra energy (no pun intended) to your job.